fsjoyti/my-first-blog/README.md

 # my-first-blog

 Blogging app using Django created during the Django girls workshop.
-You can find the tutorial [here] (http://tutorial.djangogirls.org/en/)
+You can see the website [here] (http://fsjoyti.pythonanywhere.com/)